 Service users People who use services will soon be able to work with employers and workers to create badges based on the values and attributes they would like people who work with them to be able to demonstrate.

-Formal n. a.
+Formal care givers n. a.

-caregivers

-Informal n. a.
+Informal carers n. a.

-carers

 Organisations Organisations are starting to be able to see what their workers are learning from resources produced by the SSSC.
 They will soon be able to use Open Badges to encourage learning cultures within their own organisations and target specific topics or values.

 Other n. a.